 Advancing Scientific Knowledge and Significance of the Study

 Various efforts have been advanced to improve the educational performance of male African Americans (Brooms, 2018).
 Some of the common programs include initiatives aimed at the structuring of the social cohesion set-up of the community (Brooms, 2018).
 These initiatives have been met with both praise and widespread criticisms.
-Despite, the various approaches, there is still a lag in the uptake of higher education by male African Americans (Dukakis et al., 2014).
+Despite, the various approaches, a lag still exists in the uptake of higher education by male African Americans (Dukakis et al., 2014).
 As such, the external initiatives seem to have a lag and as such, there is a need to look at the internal factors.
 The internal factors are based on the environment and conditions surrounding the group.

-The behavioral learning theory is an important psychological aspect that can enable the interpretation of human behavior and the possible ways of conditioning the desired behavior (Reinmann, 2018).
-The environmental factors can aid in the identification of the conditions leading to the cause of the problem.
-On the other hand, the social factors that reinforce the trend can be identified (Rogosic & Baranovic, 2016).
-As a result, the social environment can be identified from the perspective of the group and the possible solutions.
+Behavioral learning theory is an important psychological aspect that can enable the interpretation of human behavior and the possible ways of conditioning the desired behavior (Reinmann, 2018).
+Environmental factors can aid in the identification of the conditions leading to the cause of the problem.
+On the other hand, social factors that reinforce the trend can be identified (Rogosic & Baranovic, 2016).
+As a result, the social environment can be identified from the group perspective and possible solutions may be discovered within the social context.
 The research has various implications.
 For the community being studied, there is a better understanding of the conditions that limit their higher education attainment and development of recommendations that can condition better outcomes.
 Additionally, the research adds to the existing literature and helps to solve the understanding of the challenges facing the higher education attainment of the black